lbzepoqo/squadjs-squad-creation-blocker/README.md

 - `blockDuration`: The duration (in seconds) after a new game starts during which squad creation is blocked.
 Default is 15 seconds.
 - `broadcastMode`: Set to `true` to enable countdown broadcasts, `false` to enable individual warnings.
 Default is false.
 - `allowDefaultSquadNames`: Set to `true` to allow creation of squads with default names (e.g., "Squad 1") during the blocking period.
 Default is true.
+- `rateLimitEnforced` : Set to `true` to enable rate limiting on custom squad creation, `false` to disable rate limiting.
+Default is false.
+- `rateLimitWindow` : The time window (in seconds) within which a player can create a maximum number of custom squads before triggering the backoff.
+Default is 2 seconds.
+- `rateLimitMaxSquads` : The maximum number of custom squads a player can create within the rateLimitWindow before triggering the backoff.
+Default is 3 squads.
+- `rateLimitBackoffTime` : The time (in seconds) a player must wait after exceeding the rate limit before being allowed to create another custom squad.
+Default is 10 seconds.

 ## Usage